The time invested in practice should be worth the time invested.

 Ingrained movement patterns are more obvious with a skill like piano playing.
 If a pianist practices the same piano mistake over and over, that mistake becomes ingrained in the sequence of notes they play.

-Better musicians stop playing when they make a mistake, and work towards not repeating it again.
 They don't necessarily practice longer, they practice better.

-Of course we can't see these things, if we could, we would have changed them long ago.
+Of COURSE we can't see these things, if we could, we would have changed them long ago.